benimmerman/Data-Stream-Pipeline/README.md

 curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" localhost:8083/connectors/ -d '{ "name": "inventory-connector", "config": { "connector.class": "io.debezium.connector.mysql.MySqlConnector", "tasks.max": "1", "database.hostname": "mysql", "database.port": "3306", "database.user": "debezium", "database.password": "dbz", "database.server.id": "184054", "database.server.name": "dbserver1", "database.include.list": "final", "database.history.kafka.bootstrap.servers": "b-2.finalmskcluster.0lcx26.c13.kafka.us-east-1.amazonaws.com:9092,b-3.finalmskcluster.0lcx26.c13.kafka.us-east-1.amazonaws.com:9092,b-1.finalmskcluster.0lcx26.c13.kafka.us-east-1.amazonaws.com:9092", "database.history.kafka.topic": "dbhistory.final" } }'

---To set up the project, docker containers are used to create a MySQL database on an EC2 instance, as well as an MSK cluster which are both using the same VPC.

---Once the database and MSK cluser are created, we are ready to use the data that is constantly being updated as a JSON document from the API.

---Apache Nifi is set up on the EC2 instance using a docker container.

---

---

---

---

---During this process, an EMR cluster executes a Pyspark script (final_pyspark.py)

---The EMR cluster connectes to MSK which runs Kafka and Spark Streaming to transform the MySQL table into a Hudi table to be sent to an S3 bucket location.
+Now the EMR cluster can be set up.
+In software configuration select Hadoop, Hive, Hue, Spark, and Pig.
+Keep note of the IAM Role associated with EC2 Instance Profile.
+You need to make sure this role also has AmazonS3FullAccess.
+This will allow the EC2 instance to load the python script from S3.
+Use the same EC2 key pair as your VM.
+When EMR is up and running, ssh into it and submit our streaming application by using the following command:

+ssh -i ~/Location_of_your_pem_key/final-project-DE.pem hadoop@ec2-3-128-190-110.us-east-2.compute.amazonaws.com

+This command can be found under your cluster's Summary tab. at "connect to the master node using ssh."

+Put the python code into an S3 bucket and run the following commands:
+To ssh into the emr master node:

+ssh -i 01-setup-ec-vm/nifi-ec-vm.pem hadoop@ec2-3-97-52-3.ca-central-1.compute.amazonaws.com

+To submit the spark streaming:

+spark-submit --master yarn --deploy-mode cluster --name wcd-stremaing-app --jars /usr/lib/hudi/hudi-spark-bundle.jar,/usr/lib/spark/external/lib/spark-avro.jar --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.3.1 --conf "spark.serializer=org.apache.spark.serializer.KryoSerializer" --conf "spark.sql.hive.convertMetastoreParquet=false" s3://<path to location of final_pyspark.py>

---AWS Athena connects the streamed data from the S3 bucket into Apache Superset which is used to create a visualization of the location, speed, and altitude of all flights above an area specified in the API's url.
+A Hudi table to be sent to your S3 bucket location specified in the python script.
+Shortly after submitting your spark streaming app, you will be able to see the data in Athena table.
+AWS Athena connects the streamed data from the S3 bucket into Apache Superset which is used to create a visualization of the location, speed, and altitude of all flights above an area specified in the API's url.